tylerlum/ompl_experimentation/README.md

 This will allow you to run the script and plot the path.

-## Setup 2: Installation on the host computer
+## Setup Option 2: Installation on the host computer

 Installation on the host computer requires running the commands that are in the Dockerfile directly on your computer.
 A bash script has been made with the same instructions as the Dockerfile to run this.